 Museum Ensures Stable Environment with Bluetooth Temp Loggers

 The Hunter Museum of American Art in Chattanooga, Tennessee is a 77,000 square foot facility perched on an 80-foot bluff overlooking the beautiful Tennessee River.
 Established in 1952, the museum features an extensive collection of American art from the Colonial period to the present.
-The museum complex is comprised of three unique yet interconnected structures constructed in 1905, 1973, and 2005 representing 100 years of architecture.
-Each building reflects the tastes and technology of the times in which it was created.
+The museum complex is comprised of three unique yet interconnected structures built in 1905, 1973, and 2005, representing 100 years of architecture.
+Each building reflects the tastes and technology of the time in which it was created.